 - In order to achieve a good print result, pixel graphics need a sufficiently high resolution without pixelation.
 Read more about the requirements on pixel designs.

-- Blurred or washed-out designs can’t be published, because the print result would meet neither your nor our expectations.
+- Blurred or washed-out designs can’t be published, because the print result would not meet your expectations or our high quality standards.

 - Low contrast designs often look dull after printing and don’t come out right.
-Be sure to upload designs rich in contrast and color.
+Be sure to upload designs that are rich in contrast and color.
 Remember, what looks like a bit “overkill” on your monitor will render well on fabric.

-- With automatically vectorised designs, some of the design elements may be rendered uncleanly.
+- With automatically vectorized designs, some of the design elements may not be be cleanly rendered.
 Common problems include rounded corners, deformed objects or incorrectly set anchor points.
 Pay attention to clean vector graphics so we can publish your design quickly.

 - Digital prints deliver the best print results, but production is more demanding than other print methods.
 Digital direct printing requires spraying a base-layer on the product before applying the design.
-This is necessary to bring the colours out nicely.
+This is necessary to bring the colors out nicely.
 On semi-transparent prints, you’ll see the pre-treatment shine through later (which is of course not ideal).
-On dark and colourful products, this effect is more pronounced.
-Our tip: Avoid semi-transparencies and sprinkle these areas with spots of colour instead.
+On dark and colorful products, this effect is more pronounced.
+Our tip: Avoid semi-transparencies and sprinkle these areas with spots of color instead.

-- If we should spot accidental typos, we'll do you a favour by not publishing your design.
+- If we should spot accidental typos, we'll do you a favor by not publishing your design.
 It’ll give you a chance to correct the slip and re-upload the design.

-Valuable tips on how to optimise your graphics quickly and easily can be found in this blog post.
-Our design experts are happy to help you: Spreadshirt’s graphic service realises design ideas in a professional and inexpensive way.
+Valuable tips on how to optimize your graphics quickly and easily can be found in this blog post.
+Our design experts are happy to help you: Spreadshirt’s graphic service helps you realize your design ideas in a professional and inexpensive way.

 - Our Marketplace is a creative playground for self-made designs.
-This is what distinguishes us from other platforms specialising in photo prints.
-We an’t accept simple photo snapshots unless the image has been edited to reflect some kind of artistic approach.
+This is what distinguishes us from other platforms specializing in photo prints.
+We can’t accept simple photo snapshots unless the image has been edited to reflect some kind of artistic approach.
 Designs for smartphone cases and posters are the exception here.